-Although it is not something that you develop overnight, it also does not demand supernatural hearing at the time of learning how to fine tune a guitar.
-All you need is to better sharpen your hearing and understand the notes better.
-Ideally, the best way to fine tune the guitar by ear is through another instrument fine tuned as a reference.
+Although it is not something you develop overnight, it also does not demand supernatural hearing when learning how to tune a guitar fine.
+All you need is to sharpen your hearing and understand the notes better.
+Ideally, the best way to fine-tune the guitar by ear is through another instrument tuned as a reference.

 Other advantages of this method that I will present

 Another characteristic I like more about this method, instead of the traditional one is that, in this case, the strings aren’t perfectly tuned to their standard (E A D B e).
 Still, they maintain relatively great tuning about the other strings.
 For example, the string E (thick) may be slightly below tuning MI (E), but it won’t be a problem if the other strings present the exact relation of tuning to its notes.
 This way, your chords will always sound good!